frPropose a project

 Tanzania is home to over 63 million people, 80% of which is dependent on the agricultural sector.
 The agricultural sector of Tanzania is dominated by smallholder farmers producing 95% of the national food requirements.

+Many cultivate staple crops such as maize and cassava, which are part of the top three most consumed foods in the country.
+These crops which represent the two largest planted areas in the Mara region are not only consumed domestically but also serve as cash crops for export.
 For years, local populations have experienced aggravating droughts, floods and delays in the start of the rain season coupled with uneven rainfall distribution during the season.
 Due to climate change, crop yields of staple produce (i.e., maize, cassava) are projected to decrease (USAID 2018).
 Tanzania is the 26th most vulnerable country to climate risks.

 Innovation